areggalstyan/reforging/README.md

 The name of each reforged item.

 Colorized, placeholders:
-- REFORGE_NAME - The name of the reforging (e.g., "Sharp", "Shielded")
+- REFORGE_NAME - The name of the reforge (e.g., "Sharp", "Shielded")
 - NAME - THe name of the item (e.g., "Diamond Sword")

 #### lore: string array